SPAMLab/SPAMLab.github.io/publications.md

 subtitle: Trying not to perish
 published: true
 ---
+Note: This page shows the publications by Prof. Carlos Grohmann and his students/colleagues related to GIS, Spatial Analisys, Geomorphometry, etc. For a full list of publications, please refer to Prof. Grohmann's [ORCID](http://orcid.org/0000-0001-5073-5572), [Lattes CV](http://lattes.cnpq.br/5846052449613692) or personal [website](http://carlosgrohmann.com/publications/).

 ## 2019
 <a name="bjgeo"></a>Viana, C.D.; Grohmann, C.H.; Busarello, M.T.S.; Garcia, G.P.B., 2019.
 Structural analysis of clastic dikes using Structure from Motion - Multi-View Stereo: a case-study in the Paraná Basin, southeastern Brazil. _Brazilian Journal of Geology_, 48(4):839-852.
 [https://doi.org/10.1590/2317-4889201800201898](https://doi.org/10.1590/2317-4889201800201898) (open access)